Squidex/squidex-docs2/01-getting-started/installation/platforms/install-on-azure-arm.md

 Alternatively, you can also retrieve the FQDN anytime from the Azure Container Instances blade.

-**NOTE This is only for deployments where custom domain is NOT provided**
+{% hint style="info" %}NOTE: This is only for deployments where custom domain is NOT provided{% endhint %}

 ![ACI FQDN](../../../images/started/azure/squidex-aci-fqdn-01.png)